mizurex/turfex/README.md

 Server (`turfex/Server/.env`):
 - `GEMINI_API_KEY` – optional.
 If provided, the server will use it when the user hasn’t added a client key.

-Nothing else is required to try the template.

 ---